ShisatoYano/UsageOfFork/README.md

 ## Create Branch
 ---
 You can see all of branches on the left of GUI.
 In the following figure, a current checked out branch is master branch.
-When you create a new branch, you need to do right click on the original branch and select 'Create New Brach...' menue.
+When you create a new branch, you need to do right click on the original branch and select 'Create New Brach...' menu.
 ![](2019-04-29-20-04-36.png)

 For example, 2 new branches are created and displayed on the GUI like this.